 Radeon RX 550 vs. GeForce GT 1030

+For less, we recommend the Radeon RX 550 over Nvidia’s GT 1030 (read our comparison).
 Note that the price tags on these low-end cards have shifted as well.
-Last year you could snag the RX 550 for about $75, but now, they are mostly around $90.
-The GT 1030 can be had for a bit less ($85), but the price difference isn’t enough to make up for the lower performance.
+Right now you can snag the RX 550 for about $75.
+The GT 1030 can be had for around $85, and yet the Radeon is the faster of the two.

 As before, we recommend steering clear of both GTX 1050 variants.
 The base $140 model contains a measly 2GB of VRAM, and its 4GB alternative brings the cost even higher, which is absurd.
 The next step up (see below), the Radeon RX 570 is much faster and less expensive.